hakiimhcs/Tech-Events-in-Uganda/README.md

 ## March
 - [ ] The Annual IndabaX Uganda 2026 and the IndabaX Spring School on Agent-Based Modelling will take place from Monday 23rd to Friday 27th March, 2026 a fully physical event in Kampala.
 Learn more:(https://indabaxug.com/indabax2026/)
 - [ ] Word Camp Mukono will take place from Friday 13th March to Saturday 14th March, 2026 at Murs Country Resort, Kigunga Mukono, Uganda.
-Learn more:(https://mukono.wordcamp.org/2026/)
+Learn more: (https://mukono.wordcamp.org/2026/)

 ## April

 ## May
 - [ ] AgentCon 2025 - Kampala.
-This will be held on Thursday, 21 May 2026  Learn more: https://globalai.community/chapters/kampala/events/agentcon-kampala/
+This will be held on Thursday, 21 May 2026.
+Learn more: https://globalai.community/chapters/kampala/events/agentcon-kampala/
 - [ ] International Conference on Virtual Reality and Augmented Reality in Athletic Training, organized by APSTE, held at Entebbe, Uganda on Thursday 7th May 2026.
-Learn more:(https://apste.net/conf/index.php?id=100633712)
+Learn more: (https://apste.net/conf/index.php?id=100633712)

 ## June